Immadominion/futo-hostel-reservation/README.md

   photo instead, drop `app/assets/hostels/<id>.jpg` (and set a `background-image` on `.hcard-cover` in the landing) — the layout already accommodates it.

-## The hostels (demo)
+## The hostel catalogue
 Hostels **A–E**, **TETFund**, **NDDC**, **PG** — real blocks.
 Gender / room size /
-fee are representative demo values (FUTO doesn't publish an authoritative table, and the few published fees conflict).
+fee are representative seed values (FUTO doesn't publish an authoritative table, and the few published fees conflict).
 See **REQUIREMENTS.md §4 & §9** for the sourcing and corrections (e.g. NDDC is mixed‑gender; "PG" = postgraduate).